-Probiotics can help with candida in various ways, depending on the individual properties of that specific probiotic strain.
-Some strains can help to inhibit the growth of candida, others can help to prevent candida from colonising the gastrointestinal tract, whilst others can produce anti-fungal substances effective against candida.
-The best probiotics for candida include Saccharomyces boulardii, Lactobacillus acidophilus NCFM®, Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®.
-These interesting strains are discussed further below.
+Probiotics can help with Candida in various ways, depending on the individual properties of that specific probiotic strain.
+Some strains can help to inhibit the growth of Candida, others can help to prevent Candida from colonising the gastrointestinal tract, whilst others can produce anti-fungal substances effective against Candida.
+These strains are discussed in more detail below.

 As Candida yeasts are natural residents of the human body, doctors are often reluctant to offer allopathic support unless the condition manifests as obvious fungal infections such as thrush.
 Even then, their arsenal is limited to anti-fungal medicines, though it's been encouraging to note that some doctors are now suggesting that their patients consider natural supplements including probiotics.

 It is very important to select the right strain for the right condition, however, and so it’s best to use those products containing species and strains that have been well-researched and shown to help discourage and address Candida overgrowth.
-To find out more about probiotic strains and what exactly a 'strain' is, see the Strain Myth, over in our sister site, the Probiotics Learning Lab.
+To find out more about probiotic strains and what exactly a 'strain' is, see this article What are Probiotics?, over in our sister site, the Probiotics Learning Lab.

 Beneficial bacteria can also help to displace Candida populations; in particular, one of the most well-researched strains of Lactobaccilli, Lactobacillus acidophilus NCFM®, has been shown in studies to stimulate the production of antibodies to C. albicans antigens7.